biglocalnews/covid-world-scraper/README.md

 ## Install

+* Install a recent version of Firefox.
-Download [Geckodriver](https://github.com/mozilla/geckodriver/releases) to a location on the PATH (or update PATH env variable to include its location).
+* Download and unpack [Geckodriver](https://github.com/mozilla/geckodriver/releases) to a location on the PATH (or update PATH env variable to include its location).

-Install the `covid-world-scraper` command-line tool.
+* Install the `covid-world-scraper` command-line tool:

 ```
 pip install git+https://github.com/biglocalnews/covid-world-scraper#egg=covid-world-scraper